The Mutineers (film)

-The Mutineers is a 1949 American adventure film starring Adele Jergens, George Reeves and Jon Hall.

-The film was also known as Pirate Ship.
+The Mutineers is a 1949 American adventure film directed by Jean Yarbrough starring Adele Jergens, George Reeves and Jon Hall.
+It was produced by Sam Katzman for release by Columbia Pictures.
+The film was also known under the alternative title Pirate Ship.

 It was one of several movies Jon Hall made for Sam Katzman, the others including The Prince of Thieves.

 Plot

 Sailor Nick Shaw investigates the murder of a ship's captain.